ChuckHill2/VideoLibrarian/Readme.md

 Element *Episode* may be any integer but must be unique within the series.

 The episode *MovieName* element consists of 2 parts, the series name and episode name <small>(ex. \<*MovieName*\>Eureka - Pilot\</*MovieName*\>)</small>.
-The two names are delimited by a soft hyphen (" \\xAD ", with spaces), _not_ a regular minus-hyphen ‘-‘ character.
+The two names are delimited by a soft-hyphen '\\xAD', _not_ a regular minus-hyphen ‘-‘ character.
 They look alike.
-If necessary, just copy the ‘dash’ from another episode.
+If necessary, just copy the ‘dash’ from another episode or the soft-hyphen be entered in the text editor via keypad keystroke: Alt+0173.
 This was done to distinguish between regular dashes as part of the movie or episode names.
+In some editors the soft-hyphen is not visible.
+If so, use another text editor like *Notepad*.

 ### Features